mariomui/_dataview-views-and-macros/_experiments/experiment_list-a-folders-contents-and-add-to-dom-TCODEID-5.md

 # -

+## Analysis

-This [[experiment-note]] explores the substitution of the renderValue function with my own so that i can attach to the domFragment.
+This [[,aka-experiment-specced-note,]] explores the substitution of the renderValue function with my own so that i can attach to the domFragment.
 Key files are genRenderVfs, which starts the process genListAsDomV2 and customRenderFiles are extraneous middleman.